kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 organization](https://github.com/rust-lang-nursery) is a fantastic group of folks building tools for both working in, and working with, the Rust language.
-One of these tools, [rustfmt](https://github.com/rust-lang-nursery/rustfmt), is quite helpful for maintainting a consistent code style throughout a project.
+One of these tools, [rustfmt](https://github.com/rust-lang-nursery/rustfmt), is quite helpful for maintaining a consistent code style throughout a project.

 `rustfmt` is pretty easy to work with.
 It's default behavior, when executed on a file, is to check it for anything that violates the style guide, and if